A special case of a conjecture of Hellerstein, Shen and Williamson: Completion of the proof in the transcendental case

 \section{Completion of the proof in the transcendental case}

-\begin{lem} $F$ is univalent on all components of $W^\pm$, and if $x_1$ is a zero of $f'/f$ with $|x_1|$ large then $x_1$ does not lie on the boundary of a component of $W^+$. \end{lem} \textit{Proof.} This follows from Lemma \ref{lemww8} and Proposition \ref{propnononreal}.
+\begin{lem} All components of $W^\pm$ are mapped univalently onto $H^+$ by $\pm F$, and if $x_1$ is a zero of $f'/f$ with $|x_1|$ large then $L'(x_1) < 0$ and $x_1$ does not lie on the boundary of a component of $W^+$. \end{lem} \textit{Proof.} This follows from Lemmas \ref{lemww7} and \ref{lemww8}, in conjunction with Proposition \ref{propnononreal}.

 $\Box$ \begin{prop} There do not exist sequences $x_j$ of zeros of $f'/f$ and $y_j$ of poles of $f$ both tending to $+\infty$. \end{prop} \textit{Proof.} Assume the contrary: then it is possible to choose a large positive $X_0$ and enumerate all the zeros $x_j$ of $f'/f$ and distinct poles $y_j$ of $f$ in $(X_0, + \infty)$ as